 This week I had a session with my client, Rob.
 Rob used to struggle with the common diet trap of making an eating mistake, using that as an excuse to keep making more mistakes (“I’ve blown it for the day.
 I might as well just keep eating and get back on track tomorrow.”), and then taking sometimes days or weeks to really get back on track.
 Because of this, Rob was constantly losing and gaining the same 10 pounds.
 Whenever he was down in weight, at some point he would inevitably make a mistake, which would then snowball into more mistakes, and he would gain weight back.
 Rob and I have worked hard on the skill of recovering right away from a mistake and fighting against the thought that since he made one mistake, he might as well keep making more.
 Rob has made great progress on this front and now is usually able to recover immediately following a mistake – he never waits anymore until the end of the day, or the end of the next day, or the end of the week.

 When Rob came to see me this week, he told me about an experience he had over the weekend of being at a party, being tempted by the variety on the dessert table, and eating more than he had planned.
 Although he got right back on track and didn’t continue to overeat (which was really great), it made me realize that Rob has had many such experiences recently.
 In fact, when I thought about it, I realized that I could identify at least one time every week when Rob would get off track.
 I asked Rob about this, and he acknowledged that it was true – he was having a lot of off-track moments, although the good news was that he never stayed off track.
-I had a hypothesis as 2517767106_99ab6434a9_zto why this was happening.
+I had a hypothesis as to why this was happening.
 I asked Rob if, whenever he was tempted to go off track, he had a thought along the lines of, “It’s okay to overeat because I’ll just get right back on track.”
 Rob thought about it and realized that the thought he was having was, “It’s okay [to overeat] because I know I can recover.”

 Although it was great that Rob had confidence in his ability to recover, it wasn’t great that he was using this as an excuse to get off track.
 Rob and I discussed the “I know I can recover” thought and came up with a number of reasons why it was worth it to him to overcome that thought and not give in.